 16. Let them eat cake.
 Popping in with a sweet, decadent, single-serving treat that’s just for them is a wonderful way to pamper your friend.
-Think: a cupcake from their favorite bakery, a small box of chocolates (the good kind), or an extra-large (decaf) latte for your friend who usually never goes a day without one.
+Grab a cupcake from their favorite bakery, a small box of excellent chocolates, or an extra-large (decaf) latte for your friend who usually never goes a day without one.

 17. Just being you.
 Social isolation is a real risk for people facing long-term illnesses or injuries.
 While your friend might not be able to get out of the house, they still need interaction with other adults.
 Hanging out together, whether you’re watching movies or just talking, can keep your friend’s spirits up through whatever they’re facing.